victoria-vassi/avant-garde/README.md

 <h2> Grab the Monet and let's Gogh </h2>

-<p> AVANT-GARDE is a peer-to-peer platform to co-invest in modern art.
+<p> Avant-Garde is a peer-to-peer platform to co-invest in modern art.
 It offers investors and art lovers easy access to unique pieces of art </p>

 <h2> Specification </h2>